Catholic nuns are already addressing the most serious development challenges Africa is facing

 Sr. Elisabeth Swai, LSOSF is an administrator at Providence Home for physically and mentally disabled, orphans, elderly, deaf and blind.
 When the center began to struggle financially, she was able to apply the knowledge she gained from her education to help launch an alternative farm projects to support the home.

 Finally, Sr. Felistas Chematia Chesire, ASE, walks the streets of Nairobi to form connections with homeless boys as young as eight-years-old who are addicted to drugs and alcohol.
 Her goal is to encourage them to move to Kwetu Home of Peace Rehabilitation Centre for Street Children where there are substance abuse treatment and educational opportunities.

-We find that educating these bright, caring women is a simple and effective solution to improving the conditions for so many of Africa's marginalized living in poverty.
-Sisters are assigned positions by their congregational Superiors and serve where needs are the greatest.
+We find that educating these bright, caring women is a simple and effective solution to reducing extreme poverty in Africa. nuns are assigned positions by their congregational Superiors and serve where needs are the greatest.
 They don't quit their jobs when things are difficult.
 They don't leave for better pay.
 They serve where help is needed most.
 It only makes sense to give them the tools necessary to serve in the best, most effective way they possibly can, so they can make a bigger difference in our world.

 There has been a remarkable global shift of Catholics from the global north to the global south over the last century.
 The Catholic population in Africa and Asia is growing rapidly.
 In 1910, less than 1% of Catholics were located in Africa.
 In 2010, it was found that Africa is home to about 16% of the total Catholic population!

 The Pew Forum on Religion and Public Life predicts that by 2050, 4 out of 10 Christians will live in sub-Saharan Africa.